DiantArts/CodingStyle/README.md

 Composition is often more appropriate than inheritance.
 Inheritance must be restricted to an **is a** or **is a kind of** utilisation.

 ### Unused accessors
-Ununsed accessors must still be written.
+Ununsed accessors must not be written.

 Control structures